becodeorg/free2code/0.GENERAL/Background.md

 <p>This is another paragraph, also enclosed in a "p" html tag.</p>
 ```

 HTML is very easy to learn...
-So, let's do that!
+So, let's start with that!